 VERY important to protect your lips in the sun.

-To take photos, use the My Disney Experience app and most importantly, to show off to my friends on Facebook that I am at Disney World!!
+To take photos, use the My Disney Experience app and most importantly, to show off to my friends on Facebook that I’m here!!

 7. A few Disney Pins for trading